ReiErt/FPGA-Adventures-in-VHDL/README.md

 # VHDL Modules and FPGA IP Cores
-Target is Zynqberry SoC TE0726 with Xilinx FPGA
+Target is Zynqberry SoC TE0726 with Xilinx FPGA.
+Features AXI interface to help pipelining.

 ## Supported Wave
 IP has been optimsed for the sine wave, as only a fourth of a sinewave's period is necessary to recreate it in full.
 Adding other wave forms is a simple matter of plotting their data with numpy over python and instantiating block ram with those values.